-The larger the sensor, the better your camera will be in low light, and the larger your field of view will be.
-Large sensor, or full-frame cameras, are more expensive than cameras with cropped sensors.
+The larger the sensor, the better your camera performs in low light, and the larger your field of view will be.
+But it should be noted that larger sensors — or full-frame cameras — are more expensive.

-High Quality -- Nearly every DSLR camera that shoots video can shoot in 1080p, which is very high quality HD.
+Pretty much every DSLR camera that shoots video can shoot in 1080p (and a lot boast 4K resolution), which is very high-quality HD.

-Also a Stills Camera -- Remember, your DSLR is primarily a stills camera, which means you can easy go back and forth between video and photo mode.
+Remember, DSLRs are primarily still image cameras, meaning you can easily go back and forth between video and photo mode.